Skip to content

 3. Drag and drop the .rbxm file directly into your Roblox Studio viewport.

-4. Place the Flux module inside ReplicatedStorage so it can be accessed by both the client and the server.
+4. Place the Flux module inside ReplicatedStorage so both the client and the server can access it.

 Your First App

-Let's build a classic counter application to see Flux in action.
-We are going to create a piece of reactive state, bind it to a TextButton, and mount the resulting UI to the local player's screen.
+Let's build a counter to see Flux in action.
+We'll create a piece of reactive state, bind it to a TextButton, and mount the result to the local player's screen.

 Create a new LocalScript inside StarterPlayerScripts and paste the following code: